Eonfuzz/codename-askellon/README.md

 # Special Thanks and Credits
 - Thanks to Mythic for awesome particle effects
 - Thanks to Niklas for chat interface help
+- Thanks to Mayday for being a boss
+- Thanks to Maddeem for being a boss

 And a special thanks to my awesome testers:
 - Zach